OlegGoncharovAdrg/matlab-model-radioastronomy_filter/README.md

  matlab-model-radioastronomy_filter

 # INSTALLATION
 This program don't have to be installed, it's just Matlab script launched through this enviroment.
-That's you have to possess pre-installed Matlab.
+That's why you have to possess pre-installed Matlab.

 # REQUIREMENTS